 Ted Dickey Funeral Home on 18th Street—like our second location, Ted Dickey West Funeral Home, situated off the President George Bush Turnpike—is a member of the Dignity Memorial® network of obituary, funeral, burial, cremation and cemetery service providers.
 When you choose us, you not only receive the warm, friendly care of a locally operated establishment, but also the value and benefits you deserve by way of the largest group of funeral providers in North America.

-And because we know that it's important in an area like North Dallas, where much of the population is transient, Ted Dickey Funeral Home offers bereavement travel assistance to all of the families we serve.
+Proud to serve our community, Ted Dickey Funeral Home is a member of the Plano Chamber of Commerce and the Allen/Fairview Chamber of Commerce.
+And because we know that it's important in an area like North Dallas, where much of the population is transient, we offer bereavement travel assistance to all of the families we serve.
 Our dedicated travel specialists will help you with airline, hotel and rental car reservations for your entire family.
 Just let us know what you need.

 Please contact us if you need immediate assistance or would like more information about our services.